Learn-Write-Repeat/Open-contributions/Kavya_OpenCV_Basics.md

          axis=0 refers to horizontal concentation.

-        -Display the concantenated images using imshow() function.
+        - Display the concantenated images using imshow() function.